simasch/jpa-cqrs/README.md

 ## Sakila Database

-The scripts for the sakila demo database were taken form jOOQ: https://github.com/jOOQ/jOOQ/tree/master/jOOQ-examples/Sakila
+The scripts to create the demo Sakila database can be found in the jOOQ repository: https://github.com/jOOQ/jOOQ/tree/master/jOOQ-examples/Sakila